My Quiet Kitchen

 Feel free to use your favorite vegan cheese.
 Our favorites for this particular recipe are Chao, Violife, and Follow Your Heart.
 The Daiya block of cheddar is also good (not the shreds).

-NOTE: nutrition information will vary greatly depending on type of bread and exact amounts of cheese, butter, and tuna salad used.
+NOTE: nutrition information will vary based on the type of bread and amounts of cheese, butter, and tuna salad used.

 Estimated Nutrition (per serving)